apache/royale-docs/component-sets/jewel/jewel-datacontainer.md

 ### Common Beads

-Jewel `DataContainer` can use any of the layout beads available in Jewel library.
-Also you can check [Related controls](component-sets/jewel/datacontainer.html#related-controls) section to see some advanced or preconfigured data containers.
+Jewel `DataContainer` can use any of the layout beads available in the Jewel library.
+Also you can check the [Related controls](component-sets/jewel/datacontainer.html#related-controls) section to see some advanced or preconfigured data containers.

 ## More examples